 TRP offers leadership development courses in our partner parishes and schools.
 Our leadership program begins with strengthening our understanding of our culture, self-esteem, and communication skills.
-The second part of the course opens the door to understanding our community and how we can use our collective power for change.
+The second part of the course focuses on understanding our community and how we can use our collective power for change.
 Participants are encouraged to get involved in their parish or school and to begin forming relationships with others within their institutions and with other leaders from institutions throughout the community.
 Our courses lead to the formation of core teams made up of people who actively work to build healthy communities.

-To learn more about upcoming community organizing events or to volunteer, please contact Erendira Rendon, Community Organizer, at 312-880-1151 or at email@example.com.
+To learn more about or to participate in each of these programs, contact Erendira Rendon, at 312-880-1151 or at email@example.com.